 Check out the national historic site Lachine Canal, which is a 13.5-kilometre path that runs between the Old Port and Lake Saint-Louis.

-Below are some popular things to do in Old Port Montreal:
+Popular things to do in Old Port Montreal:

 Montreal Observation Wheel

 Enjoy a spectacular view 60 meters high on the La Grande Roue de Montréal.
+This ferris wheel is iconic.

 Rent a pedal boat